srmullen/stonks-subscription/README.md

 `npm install superagent && npm install --save-dev @types/superagent`
 - Refactor interfaces to their own file so they can be used by both programs.
 - Implement buying and selling
+- Adjust stock prices when buying and selling.
+Buying makes price go up more than selling makes price fall, so stonk prices should rise overall.

 Log endpoint calls for billing